Agata-88/myweb/README.md

 ![image](https://user-images.githubusercontent.com/118485184/236030050-84c4f053-8ddb-47de-b8be-2931139ac419.png)

 ## Comments:
 Please note that registration function is not yet working and this is the next step in this project.

+Below buttons are functional:

+a.
+Login to shop

+b.
+Lego history and timeline

+c.
+Lego on youtube and links to relevant youtube channels